Goldmann (publisher): Program

 Goldmann first published works of Edgar Wallace.
 Because of which, Wilhelm Goldmann tried to obtain the rights for the term crime.
 Heinrich Hussmann and later Kurt Gundermann designed the distinctive book covers, which were later used for stage sets.

-The focus of the Red series was predominantly Anglo-Saxon crime fiction, in which the covers were created in the corresponding color.
+The focus of the Red series was predominantly English-language crime fiction, in which the covers were created in the corresponding color.
 The first title in the series was The Frog with the Mask from Edgar Wallace, who along with Agatha Christie, initially dominated the series.
 Later came Victor Gunn, Arthur Upfield and Thomas Muir, and even later, Francis Durbridge and Rex Stout.
 Other well-known recurring authors were Louis Weinert-Wilton, Earl Derr Biggers, John Creasey, Ellery Queen, Dick Francis and Bill Knox.
 In addition, in the Yellow series demanding literature also appeared from Stefan Heym, Walter Kempowski, Manfred Bieler and Ingeborg Drewitz.

 Today at Goldmann Publishing, a wide range of fiction as well as the non-fiction is offered.
 Known authors include Bill Bryson, Joy Fielding, Elizabeth George, Wladimir Kaminer, Richard David Precht, Lucinda Riley, Michael Robotham and Donna Tartt.
 Recently Goldmann Publishing became more well known, with the Fifty Shades trilogy by British author E. L. James, in Germany alone, more than seven million copies were sold until spring 2013.

 In addition to the brand Goldmann, the publisher published books on mysticism, spirituality and alternative medicine since 1980, first labeled the Goldmann Esoteric and then later branded Goldmann Arkana.
 Guides have been published at Goldmann since 1998 under the brand Mosaic.
 In 1998 the original Goldmann Esoteric became the Arkana Verlag, which is now run as an independent publisher from Random House Publishing Group.
 The same applies to the Mosaic Publishing.